SNSarwar/phet-translator/README.md

 ----------------------------------
 Introduction

 We have developed a software tool to help with easy translation of PHET simulation HTML pages to Bangla.
 This tool utilizes Google translation tools to automatically perform the translation task.
-It also provides the user with functionality to edit/delete/add to any translated text if the automatic translation fails to provide the desired text.
+It also provides the user with the functionality to edit, delete, or add to any translated text if the automatic translation fails to provide the desired Bangla text.

 Description of the software package

-We have built the software using Python programming language and have added a user interface (UI) component for easy operation of the translation process.The main input to the tool is a valid PHET simulation file in HTML format that has been downloaded to the local disk (e.g., https://phet.colorado.edu/sims/html/masses-and-springs/latest/masses-and-springs_en.html).
+We have built the software using Python programming language.
+We have added a user interface (UI) for easy operation of the translation process.
+The main input to the tool is a valid PHET simulation file in HTML format that has been downloaded to the local disk (e.g., download https://phet.colorado.edu/sims/html/masses-and-springs/latest/masses-and-springs_en.html).

 Building the software
 =====================